 - Be accepted to an eligible program.

-- You must complete an Admissions Application and declare an approved major.
+- You must complete an Admissions Application and declare a financial aid eligible major.
 Please note that undeclared majors are not eligible for financial aid.

-- Have a high school diploma, GED, passed an approved ATB test or can prove equivalency of a high school diploma.
+- Have a high school diploma, GED, or can prove equivalency of a high school diploma.

 - Have a completed financial aid file as outlined above.

 - Be a U.S. citizen or eligible non-citizen.

 - Maintain satisfactory academic progress (see Finanical Aid Handbook)

 - Register with selective service if you are a male aged 18-25.
 To check your status or to register, visit Selective Service System.

 - Not be in default with a Federal Loan or owe an overpayment to a Federal Student Assistance program.

 - Have a valid Social Security number.